Blakjak88/DeepLearning.ai-Specialization-Courses-in-MLPACK/README.md

 # DeepLearning.ai-Specialization-Courses-in-MLPACK

-Rewriting the Coursera DeepLearning.ai Specializations in C++ using MLPACK
+Rewriting the Coursera DeepLearning.ai Specializations Exercises in C++ using MLPACK.

+The original examples from the course are written using Python and Tensorflow.

+The purpose of this is to better learn and understand the course methodolgy and also to clearly understand the proper use of MLPACK.